 The wildlife got bigger and bigger as the day went on.

-Moving on from the dogs, we left the site and headed south
+Moving on from the dogs, we left the site and headed south along the E8.

 A group of reindeer slowed the traffic for a couple of kilometres

 and we managed to get a quick video (click the link).
 We had several other encounters with